When you select a layer in Sketch, you can create and edit its style properties in the Inspector.

 Check or uncheck the checkbox next to each style property to enable or disable it.
 If you make an adjustment to a disabled style property, this will enable it.

-To remove a style property altogether, click and drag it out of the insepector, control-click on it and choose Remove, or click on the trash icon at the top of the panel (if it’s disabled).
+To remove a style property altogether, click and drag it out of the Inspector, Control-click on it and choose Remove, or click on at the top of the panel (if it’s disabled).

 How to Copy and Paste Styles